 Numerous studies have shown that people who are mentored move more quickly through the ranks of their organisation, are more satisfied and are generally more successful in their careers, than those who do not have a mentor.

-Employee mentoring programmes are a cost-effective, yet worthwhile alternative to more costly traditional training programmes – and can be run remotely.
-Mentoring programmes have the added benefit of helping not only the mentee to grow and develop, but it also helps the mentor to develop their skill set.
-By investing in a mentoring programme you will undoubtedly see payback in the form of the following:
+Employee mentoring programs are a cost-effective, yet worthwhile alternative to more costly traditional training programs – and can be run remotely.
+Mentoring programs have the added benefit of helping not only the mentee to grow and develop, but it also helps the mentor to develop their skill set.
+By investing in a mentoring program you will undoubtedly see payback in the form of the following:

 With many employees working remotely it is easy for them to feel isolated and disconnected from their organisation.
 Mentoring helps employees to connect and to be able to recreate a feeling of belonging to and being supported by their organisation.
 It also enables them to work on their career planning and development strategies.